HannahMarsh/pi_t-experiment/README.md

 </details>

-## Introduction

-This project focuses on implementing [ $`\Pi_t`$ ](https://eprint.iacr.org/2024/885), a differentially anonymous mixnet architecture, to explore its performance under various conditions.
-We will conduct experiments to determine the minimum number of rounds required for a given server load and desired parameters $\epsilon$ and $\delta$.

 ## Background

-Onion routing is a widely used technique where messages are encapsulated in layers of encryption and sent through a series of intermediary nodes (relays).
-This project implements $`\Pi_t`$, which is designed to ensure differential privacy.
+A communication protocol achieves anonymity if no attacker can distinguish who is communicating with whom based on observable data such as network traffic.
+Onion routing is a well-established technique for achieving anonymity, where messages are encapsulated in layers of encryption and sent through a series of intermediary nodes (relays).
+However, onion routing _alone_ does not protect against adversaries who can observe all network traffic, such as AS-level or ISP-level attackers.

+Mix networks (or _mixnets_) enhance onion routing by mixing messages at each relay, making it harder for adversaries to correlate incoming and outgoing messages.
+Various mixnet architectures have been proposed, including [Vuvuzela](#vdHLZZ15) and [Stadium](#TGL-17).
+Despite their strong anonymity guarantees, these solutions assume synchronous communication, where time progresses in rounds, and message transmissions are lossless and instantaneous.
+In practice, however, network communication is asynchronous and thus adversaries can exploit timing discrepancies to correlate messages entering and leaving the network.

+$`\Pi_t`$ (_"t"_ for _"tulip"_ or _"threshold"_), is the first provably anonymous onion
+routing protocol for the asynchronous communications setting.
+As described in [\[ALU24\]](#ALU24), this protocol introduces several novel concepts such as [checkpoint onions]() and [bruising]().
+Theoretical analysis demonstrates that $\Pi_t$ can provide differential privacy (a slightly weaker guarantee than anonymity) even under strong adversarial models.
 This means the adversary's view when Alice sends a message to Bob is statistically close to the view when Alice sends a message to Carol instead.
-This is significant because it provides privacy guarantees even if the adversary can observe a fraction of the network nodes and network traffic.
-While $\Pi_t$ has been described theoretically in https://eprint.iacr.org/2024/885, this project aims to implement it in a service model environment (where the clients know all the servers, but the servers do not know all the clients).
+This analysis assumes a peer-to-peer network where nodes must discover each other, exchange keys, and manage communication paths independently.
+Unfortunately this leads to several practical challenges such as increased complexity, lower fault tolerance, and inconsistent security enforcement.

+This project aims to transition $`\Pi_t`$ to a service-model environment by introducing a fault-tolerant bulletin board that maintains a consistent view of all active relays and coordinates the start of a run.
+Our objective is to explore its performance under various conditions, and so we will conduct experiments to determine the minimum number of rounds required for a given server load and desired parameters $\epsilon$ and $\delta$.

 ## $\Pi_t$ Implementation Overview

 ### Parameters

 - **$x$**: The server load (number of onions each node receives per round).
+- **$l_1$**: The number of mixers in each routing path.
+- **$l_2$**: The number of gatekeepers in each routing path.
-- **$L$**:The number of rounds (also the length of the routing path).
+- **$L$**:The number of rounds (also the length of the routing path, equal to $`l_1 + l_2 + 1`$ ).
 - **$\tau$**: The fraction of expected checkpoint onions needed for a node to progress its local clock.
-- **$h$**: The heartbeat interval in seconds
+- **$h$**: The heartbeat interval in seconds.
 - **$N$**: The minimum number of active nodes in the network at the start of the protocol.
-- **$R$**: Approximate ratio of gatekeepers to mixers in a routing path.
+- **$R$**: The minimum number of clients registered with intent-to-send to start the protocol.
 - **$\epsilon$**: The privacy loss in the worst case scenario.
 - **$\delta$**: The probability of differential privacy violation due to the adversary's actions.
+- **$\lambda$**: The security parameter.
+We assume every quantity of the system, including $`N`$, $`R`$, $`L`$, and $`x`$, are polynomially bounded by $`\lambda`$.
 - **$d$**: Threshold for number of bruises before an onion is discard by a gatekeeper.
+- **$\theta$**: The maximum fraction of bruisable layers that can be bruised before the innermost tulip bulb becomes unrecoverable.
+Note that $d = \theta \cdot l_1$
+- **$\xi$**: The fraction of $N$ nodes that can be corrupted and controlled by the adversary (the subset is chosen prior to execution).

 ### No Global Clock: